centria/algot-ja-tira/src/content/part4.md

 Console.WriteLine(String.Join(" ", c2)); // 2 3 5 1 4
 ```

 <Note>For this exercise, google is definately your friend!
-You can find similar solution from for example [**GeeksforGeeks**](https://www.geeksforgeeks.org/construct-tree-from-given-inorder-and-preorder-traversal/).</Note>
+You can find similar solution from for example <a href="https://www.geeksforgeeks.org/construct-tree-from-given-inorder-and-preorder-traversal/" target="_blank">GeeksForGeeks</a>.</Note>

 </Exercise>